How to Prepare for the KPMG Assessment Centre – 2023 Guide

 - Do you want to learn more about psychometric testing, personality questionnaires, numerical reasoning, and verbal reasoning?

 - Maybe you’re worried about performing during a group exercise, a presentation, role-play exercise or want to know how to properly prepare for an interview?

-- One of my most popular posts is “How To Prepare For Your Interview Or Assessment Centre” – it’s filled with tons of tried-and-tested advice and secret techniques to prepare you for the big day.
+- One of our most popular posts is “How To Prepare For Your Interview Or Assessment Centre” – it’s filled with tons of tried-and-tested advice and secret techniques to prepare you for the big day.

 - Perhaps you’d like some guidance on how to deal with nerves & anxiety at your interview?

 - Lastly the Tools and Resources page is packed with useful equipment and ‘A’ List recommendations that will make your life easier.